Li Guangbi

-Li Guangbi (李光弼) (708 – August 15, 764), formally Prince Wumu of Linhuai (臨淮武穆王), was a Chinese military general, monarch, and politician during the Tang dynasty.
-He was of ethnic Khitan ancestry, who was instrumental in Tang's suppression of the Anshi Rebellion.
+Li Guangbi (李光弼; 708 – August 15, 764), formally Prince Wumu of Linhuai (臨淮武穆王), was a Chinese military general, monarch, and politician during the Tang dynasty.
+He was of ethnic Khitan ancestry, and was instrumental in Tang's suppression of the Anshi Rebellion.

 Background

 Li Guangbi was born in 708, during the second reign of Emperor Zhongzong.
 His father, Li Kailuo (李楷洛), was a general of Khitan ancestry, whose achievements during the Kaiyuan era (713–741) of Emperor Zhongzong's nephew Emperor Xuanzong eventually led to his creation as the Duke of Ji Commandery.
-Li Guangbi's mother was Lady Li.
+Li Guangbi's mother was Lady Li, a daughter of Li Kaigu.

 Li Guangbi was said to be careful in his behavior when young.
 He was capable in horsemanship and archery, and also studied the Book of Han.
 He started his army service when young, and was said to be decisive, strict, and full of strategies.
 After his father died, he inherited the title of the Duke of Ji, and was praised for not entering his wife's room (i.e., abstaining from sexual relations) during the observation of the mourning period.

 At the start of Emperor Xuanzong's Tianbao era (742-756), Li Guangbi became the discipline officer at Shuofang Circuit (朔方, headquartered in modern Yinchuan, Ningxia).
 In 746, the military governor (jiedushi) of Shuofang and Hexi (河西, headquartered in modern Wuwei, Gansu) Circuits, Wang Zhongsi, made him a commanding general for Hexi Circuit, as well as the commander of Chishui Base (赤水軍, in modern Wuwei).
 Li and Geshu Han became the two key generals under Wang, while he was in command of Shuofang and Hexi.
 Wang often commented, "One day, Li Guangbi will have my command," and Li gained a reputation for being a good general.
 In 747, Li unsuccessfully tried to stop Wang from interfering with a campaign against the Tibetan Empire commanded by the general Dong Yanguang (董延光), and when Dong failed, Wang was removed from his post.
 In 749, he was made the deputy military governor of Hexi, serving under Geshu, and was created the title of Duke of Su Commandery in his own right.
 In 752, was made the deputy protectorate general at Chanyu (單于, in modern Hohhot, Inner Mongolia).
 In 755, An Sishun, then the military governor of Shuofang, requested him as deputy.
 An was impressed by him and wanted to give a daughter to him in marriage, but Li declined and feigned an illness in order to resign and return to the capital Chang'an under Geshu's assistance.